transcriptionpro/wuc-new/_posts/2014-10-25-first-bitcoin-felon.md

 </p><p>

-<strong>Charlie Shrem:</strong>  Circle, of course.
-Circle has a bunch of problems.
+<strong>Charlie Shrem:</strong>  Circle, of course.  <a href="/circle/">Circle</a> has a bunch of problems.
 I've have been having trouble of buying it --on it.

 </p><p>